-BFA Statement and Exhibition is a hybrid seminar/studio course that builds on the research and thesis work developed in Core 5.
-Research, exploration, and experimentation culminate with the presentation of the statement and the BFA exhibition.
+Synthesis and presentation define the culminating experience of the BFA and serves as a foundation for a professional career in Craft and Design.
+This course continues the hybrid seminar/studio and builds on the research and thesis work developed in the fall semester.
 The seminar includes discussions, presentations, readings, and writing assignments, which vary to recognize the direction of the group and formal issues and conceptual challenges.
-The subject, research, and writing for the thesis and BFA statement are further developed during the spring semester with the statement and body of work completed for the BFA exhibition and review.
-The course includes field trips and artist studio visits to offer the students critical, historical, and contemporary points of reflection.
-The course also addresses the planning and preparation toward career goals including goals statements, resume review, and digital presentations by each senior.
-Required of all graduating Craft & Design majors.
+The subject, research, and writing for the thesis and BFA statement are finalized during the spring semester with the statement and body of work completed for the BFA presentation.
+The course also addresses the planning and preparation toward a professional career including goals, resume, documentation, and digital presentations.
 Offered spring.
-Open to electives.
-3 credits.